bigfix/developer.bigfix.com/site/reference/types/bes-user-set.md

 # type: bes user set

-The &amp;lt;bes user set&amp;gt; inspectors iterate over the current set of BES users and package them as a mathematical set, suitable for further set manipulation.
+The &lt;bes user set&lt; inspectors iterate over the current set of BES users and package them as a mathematical set, suitable for further set manipulation.

 # element of &lt;bes user set&gt; : bes user

-Returns the unique elements of the specified &amp;lt;bes user set&amp;gt;, removing duplicates and sorting by value.
+Returns the unique elements of the specified &lt;bes user set&lt;, removing duplicates and sorting by value.

 # intersection of &lt;bes user set&gt; : bes user set